 - Kidney dysfunction: Decreased blood flow to the kidneys due to DCM can impair their function, potentially leading to kidney disease or even kidney failure.

 - Liver dysfunction: Similarly, impaired blood flow to the liver due to DCM can lead to liver dysfunction or failure.

 - Sudden cardiac death: In severe cases, DCM can lead to sudden cardiac death, often caused by severe arrhythmias or acute heart failure.

 Dilated Cardiomyopathy (DCM) in dogs can present a variety of symptoms, the manifestation of which can fluctuate based on the severity of the condition and the individual dog’s characteristics.
 The symptom profile can include the following:

 - A marked decrease in activity or noticeable lethargy, symptomatic of their reduced energy levels.

 - Weakness or intolerance to exercise, limiting their usual physical activities.

-- Rapid or difficult breathing, clinically known as dyspnea.
+- Respiratory problems such as rapid or difficult breathing, clinically known as dyspnea.
 Coughing, which may become more frequent or severe.